 A similar carbon fee was implemented by British Columbia, and proved to be both effective and popular.

 CoolClimate has an API, and encourages people to build new websites using it.
-This would be a convenient way to build an integrated Basic Carbon site showing people their net result.
+This would be a convenient way to build an integrated Carbon Income site showing people their net result.

-Aside from this problem, many people have advocated basic income for a variety of other reasons.
-It could replace many means-tested welfare programs, such as food stamps.
+Many people have advocated basic income for a variety of other reasons.
+It could replace many means-tested welfare programs.